 The Illinois Yearly Meeting House, located just outside of McNabb, Illinois, is a 40’x 80’ heavy-timber Meetinghouse built in 1875.
 It had suffered extensive termite damage to the floor and wall systems, placing eccentric loads upon the roof trusses.
 We first stabilized the roof trusses with custom-fabricated bottom cord brackets, turnbuckles and aircraft cable.
 We then lifted the structure, which had sunk up to 6”, and restored the limestone foundation wall beneath.

-Silos and Smokestacks National Heritage Area hired TDTW to assess flood-related damage to three Iowa Grist Mills.
-TDTW subsequently worked closely with the Buchanan County Historical Society, Owner of the Wapsipinicon Mill, and F.E.M.A..
+Silos and Smokestacks National Heritage Area hired Trillium Dell to assess flood-related damage to three Iowa Grist Mills.
+TD subsequently worked closely with the Buchanan County Historical Society, Owner of the Wapsipinicon Mill, and F.E.M.A..
 This collaborative effort resulted in the successful granting of both remediation and mitigation funding from F.E.M.A.
 Over the years, the structural integrity of the meal floor system had been disrupted, allowing original historic timbers to float down the river during each flood of the Wapsipinicon River.
-TDTW was recently hired to remove all the non-historic fabric, and to re-establish the structural integrity of the original timber floor system.
-New timbers and flooring will be white oak, which was the original species used in the meal floor due to its rot resistance.
-The project is expected to be complete in the next couple months.
+TD was then hired to remove all the non-historic fabric, and to re-establish the structural integrity of the original timber floor system.
+New timbers and flooring is white oak, which was the original species used due to its rot resistance.

 TDTW restored a bell tower and steeple on a church that was built in the 1880’s.
 This was the first Danish Lutheran Church in America.

 TDTW restored damaged louvers and columns, as well as restored the interior framing of the belfry at the United Church of Christ.